 Walls painted in off-black help draw attention upwards and out.
 The sliding doors are on a two-track system with one sliding and the other fixed plus minimal framework to maximise views.
 A similar glazing package would cost around £30,000.

-When it comes to sliding door systems like these, you can go big – perhaps even bigger than you’d imagined.
+When it comes to sliding door ideas like these, you can go big – perhaps even bigger than you’d imagined.
 ‘With the majority of the designs on the market made from strong aluminium frames, they’re able to support huge panes of glass,’ says architect Simon Whitehead.
 ‘Minimal window systems from IQ Glass are available with sliding panes up to 8.5 square metres in size.’

 7. Create rooms with a view